averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.stop.on.ora.1284` - If set to true, the connector stops on an Oracle database error 'ORA-01284: file <Absolute-Path-To-Log-File> cannot be opened'.
 If set to false, the connector prints an error message and continues processing.
 Default - *true*.

+`a2.print.unable.to.delete.warning` - If set to true, the connector prints a warning message including all redo record details about ignoring the DELETE operation for tables without a primary key or it surrogate or a schema that does not contain key information.
+If set to false, the connector does not print a warning message about ignoring the DELETE operation.
+Default - *false*.

 #### solutions.a2.cdc.oracle.OraCdcLogMinerConnector physical standby connection parameters

 `a2.standby.activate` - activate running LogMiner at physical standby database.
 Default - *false*.